How to Talk to Girls at Parties: Graphic novel

 A comic book adaptation by Neil Gaiman, Fábio Moon and Gabriel Bá was published as a graphic novel in 2016 by Dark Horse Comics.

 Film

-A feature film adaptation by See-Saw Films began shooting in the UK on November 9, 2015, produced by Howard Gertler alongside Iain Canning and Emile Sherman.
+A feature film adaptation by See-Saw Films was produced by Howard Gertler alongside Iain Canning and Emile Sherman.
 John Cameron Mitchell was chosen as director, from a script he cowrote with Philippa Goslett.
 Elle Fanning and Alex Sharp took the lead roles, Nicole Kidman, Ruth Wilson and Matt Lucas also starring in the project.
 The film premiered at the 2017 Cannes Film Festival, and was more widely released in May 2018.
 Critic consensus indicated "mixed or average reviews" with Rotten Tomato's summary reading that it "has energy and ambition, but is ultimately too unfocused to do much with either".